ratatouy/SJ-mindash-TAS/README.md

 # SJ-mindash-TAS

-This is the full file for the Strawberry Jam Collab Mindash TASing, it includes menuing, the lobby files and the level files
+This is a depository containing all the files for the Strawberry Jam Collab Mindash TASing, it includes menuing, the lobby files and the level files.